will-keppler/node-School_Assignment/README.md

 #####ToDo:
 * Refactor JavaScript code
-* After [next_week] button is pressed...I need to refresh the browser to reflect the changes.
-* Move the button bar on top of the assignment container
 * Want to put the number of slides total for each class
-* Have a notification after [save] is pressed
+* Have a notification pop up after [save] is pressed, for confirmation
 * Want a way to keep track of the current week/total weeks of each class
 * Need a way to set the 'permanent' attribute on each assignment container
-* Want a way to be able to delete assignments individually *Want to move the 'next/prev' buttons in the middle of the bottom of the assignment containers.
-Also, make the bigger so they are easier to press on a phone
+* Want a way to be able to delete assignments individually
+* Want to move the 'next/prev' buttons in the middle of the bottom of the assignment containers.
+Also, make them bigger so they are easier to press on a phone
+* Add a pop-up "Are you sure?" after pressing the [next week] button.
+So, if it is accidentally pressed the user can cancel the action.
+* Move the app.post('/newAssignment') to a socket.on event
+* Add a home screen Icon for mobile devices

 #####Client Tests:
 * Add a new assignment to a class